vsilva472/jquery-table-sorter/README.md

  ```

 ### Specifying columns to be sortable
-jQuery Table Sorter plugin can make be configured to make some (not all) columns sortable, just pass the column(s) selector to plugin.
+jQuery Table Sorter plugin can be configured to make some (not all) columns sortable, just pass the column(s) selector to plugin.
  ```
     /**
-     * This will make all tables sortable by it headers only columns with the class '.sortable' sortable.
+     * This will make all columns with the class '.sortable' sortable of all table */
-     */
     <script type="text/javascript">
         (function ( $ ) {